 LeConte's thrasher (Toxostoma lecontei), a USFWS BCC and AZGFD SCGN, occurs on BMGR East and West.
 Breeding bird survey data indicates that this species is declining; however, these data may not represent actual trends because many inventories are conducted after most nestlings have fledged (NatureServe 2022m).
 It appears that LeConte's thrashers are undergoing annual declines of around 2.45% and have experienced long term declines of about 67% since the 1970s (Sheppard 2020, NatureServe 2022m).
 Habitat loss and degradation due to agricultural and human development, especially along the Gila River, are the main threat to this species (Sheppard 2020, NatureServe 2022m).
 Livestock overgrazing and off-highway vehicle use in the desert shrublands of this region can degrade thrasher habitat and facilitate the encroachment of invasive species (Sheppard 2020, NatureServe 2022m).
 LeConte's thrasher is well adapted to hot, dry deserts, and requires sparse shrub cover (Jongsomjit et al. 2012, Sheppard 2020).
-Climate change could alter its habitat and the availability of prey (Bagne and Finch 2012).
-Additionally, climate change is expected to exacerbate the spread of invasive plants, which may increase the frequency of fires, further impacting the LeConte's desert scrub habitat (Bagne and Finch 2012).
+Climate change is expected to exacerbate the spread of invasive plants, which may increase the frequency of fires, further impacting the LeConte's desert scrub habitat (Bagne and Finch 2012).
 Although this species is highly adapted to hot, dry habitats, its lowered abundance and expected climate-related impacts to its desert scrub habitat resulted in a moderate climate change vulnerability score.